-JC was employed in the aviation industry.
-Unfortunately he had a long standing addiction to the drug crystal methyl-amphetamine (“ice”).
+JC worked in the aviation industry.
+Unfortunately, he had a long standing addiction to the drug crystal methyl-amphetamine (“ice”).
 The addiction was such that when he abused the drug he entered a state of psychotic paranoia.
-He came to the mistaken and deluded believe that police coming to assist him were trying to kill him.
+He came to the mistaken and deluded belief that police coming to assist him were trying to kill him.

-The report demonstrated that JC had a mental health condition, namely a substance abuse disorder which was in remission and had suffered paranoid delusions about police trying to kill him when committing the offence, an application under s.32 of the Mental Health (Forensic Provisions) Act to dismiss the matters was made in the Local Court.
+The report demonstrated that JC had a mental health condition.
+Namely a substance abuse disorder which was in remission.
+Also, he had suffered paranoid delusions about police trying to kill him when committing the offence.
+Consequently criminal defence lawyers made an application under s.32 of the Mental Health (Forensic Provisions) Act to dismiss the matters in the Local Court.

 The Local Court Magistrate heard lengthy submissions focused primarily on the reports from the psychiatrist.
 Based on these, the magistrate accepted that firstly JC did have a mental illness for which treatment was available.
 This was namely a substance abuse disorder related to psychotic behaviour whilst under the influence of crystal methylamphetamine.